samwell-ho/openpgp-ca/doc/src/keys-import.md

 `$ openpgp-ca ca export > ca.pubkey`

-## (2) On user machine using gpg: import CA public key, create new user
+## Part 2: On user machine, using GnuPG: import CA public key, create new user

 *  Set up a gpg test environment and import the CA public key: